mattgallagher/CwlSignal/README.md

 This approach generates three concatenated files (CwlUtils.swift, CwlSignal.swift and CwlSignalExtensions.swift) file that can simply be added to another project (no dynamic frameworks, libraries or other settings required).

 1. Get the latest version of CwlSignal by running `git clone https://github.com/mattgallagher/CwlSignal.git` on the command-line.
-2. Open the CwlSignal.xcodeproject and select the CwlSignalConcat scheme with a destination of "My Mac" (choose from the Scheme popup in the toolbar or from the "Product" &rarr; "Scheme" and "Product" &rarr; "Destination" menus in the menubar.
+2. Open the CwlSignal.xcodeproj in Xcode and select the CwlSignalConcat scheme with a destination of "My Mac" (choose from the Scheme popup in the toolbar or from the "Product" &rarr; "Scheme" and "Product" &rarr; "Destination" menus in the menubar.
 3. Build the scheme (Command-B or "Product" &rarr; "Build")

-Look in the build folder.
-The easist way to access the build folder is to right-click (or Control-click) on the "Products" folder in the project's file tree in Xcode and select "Show in Finder" and open the "Debug" folder in the "Products" folder that this reveals.
+4. Open the "Products" folder by right-clicking (or Control-click) on the "Products" folder in the project's file tree in Xcode and select "Show in Finder" and open the "Debug" folder in the "Products" folder that this reveals.

 Inside a folder located "Concat_internal" should be three files: